Ana (2020 film): Cast

-The film also features supporting roles by Blas Sien Diaz as Diego's henchman Miguel, Alexon Duprey as corrupt political candidate Jose Maria Vega, Aris Mejias as Ana's mother, and Maria Coral Otero Soto as the leader of a church summer camp which Ana attends.
+The film also features supporting roles by Blas Sien Diaz as Diego's henchman Miguel, Johnathan Dwayne as corrupt political candidate Jose Maria Vega, Aris Mejias as Ana's mother, and Maria Coral Otero Soto as the leader of a church summer camp which Ana attends.

 Production

 Dafne Keen made her film debut in 2017, playing the supporting role of Laura / X-23 in Logan, a standalone installment of the X-Men franchise.
 Logan was a critical and commercial success and Keen's performance was well-received, earning her an Empire Award for Best Female Newcomer at the 23rd Empire Awards.
 Despite not having a talent agent at the time, Keen was quickly signed on to star the title character in Ana, a road trip drama written by Cris Cole, directed by Charles McDougall, and produced by Luillo Ruiz through his production company Pimienta.
 In May 2017, Keen was officially announced to be starring alongside Puerto Rican actor Luis Guzmán.

 By the time shooting for the film began in July 2017, Guzmán had been replaced by Andy García.
 Keen confirmed on her Twitter page in August 2017 that shooting was underway with García in the lead role.
 During shooting, distribution company AMP International was expected to handle international distribution of the film, described as a story following "a street-smart urchin and a financially destitute car salesman whose friendship blooms after a chance encounter.
 The pair embark on a road trip to try and save him from bankruptcy... or worse."

 The film was shot entirely on location in Puerto Rico by a Puerto Rican crew.
 Of this decision, producer Luillo Ruiz said "This is a very dear project for us about an island, a girl, a father figure and this amazing journey of self-discovery.
 We were very fortunate to get two brilliant actors, Andy [García] and Dafne [Keen], whose chemistry shines on screen.
 They give incredible depth to this unlikely duo.
 It was completely filmed in Puerto Rico by Puerto Rican crew and the result is fantastic."